 Accommodations are very expensive here so I would suggest you to stay in Pune and visit Lavasa on a day tour.

-Lavasa, a modern-day hill city has a lot to offer to its visitors from beautiful landscape to an amazingly well-developed infrastructure.
+Lavasa, a modern-day hill city has a lot to offer to its visitors from the beautiful landscape to an amazingly well-developed infrastructure.
 Lavasa is ending up being another joint for individuals searching for a little trip far from the rushing about of boisterous city life.

 I am planning to cycle to this place again very soon.
 Are you interested to join me?